crosvera/pdbtidy_proposal/proposal.markdown

 #### June 22 - July 5:
 #####  Tasks:
 -    Write documentation for d, e & f features.
--    Implement the 'change B-factor value for other scale' feature [g] (see section 3.4).
+-    Implement the _change B-factor value for other scale_ feature [g] (see section 3.4).
--    Implement the 'transform the anisotropic b-factor to isotropic' feature [h] (see section 3.4).
+-    Implement the _transform the anisotropic b-factor to isotropic_
+     feature [h] (see section 3.4).
--    Implement the 'show the neighbors from a selected residue' feature [i] (see section 3.4).
+-    Implement the _show the neighbors from a selected residue_ feature [i] (see section 3.4).

+#####  Goals:
-#####  Goals: - Features g, h, i released (see above).
+-    Features g, h, i released (see above).
 -    Unit test for features g, h & i.
 -    Documentation for features d, e & f.